AdobeDocs/workfront.pt-BR/help/quicksilver/planning/access/share-record-types.md

 1. (Opcional) Na área **Quem tem acesso**, selecione uma das seguintes opções: <!--the Only invited people is supposed to be removed - rewrite this - according to Vahan-->

    * **Somente pessoas convidadas podem acessar**: você deve especificar usuários, grupos, equipe, empresa ou funções de trabalho com as quais deseja compartilhar a exibição.
    * **Todos no espaço de trabalho podem exibir**: todos os usuários com permissões de Exibição ou superiores para o espaço de trabalho podem acessar a exibição.
-Esta é a opção padrão.
+Esta é a opção padrão. <!--rewrite this based on what Lilit says in the proof: At this point, once the inherited permissions are disabled, everyone in the workspace except workspace managers will have View permission to the record type because the "Everyone in the workspace can view"  setting cannot be changed. -->

 1. (Opcional) Expanda a opção **Permissões herdadas** para exibir usuários, equipes, grupos, empresas ou funções de trabalho que herdam permissões do espaço de trabalho.